bbachhal/bbachhal.github.io/index.md

 ## Coursework

-<a **CAD and Machine Components: SolidWorks**</a> - a junior-level course on CAD modeling done through solidworks that helps students visualize and design manufacturable parts using a parametric designing system.
+**CAD and Machine Components: SolidWorks**</a> - a junior-level course on CAD modeling done through solidworks that helps students visualize and design manufacturable parts using a parametric designing system.

 **Engineering Mechanics**  - Studied the analysis of forces, moments, and equilibrium in structures and mechanical systems.
 Gained proficiency in free-body diagrams, trusses, beams, and frictional systems, applying principles of vector mechanics to solve real-world static equilibrium problems.
 Developed problem-solving skills in both analytical and computational contexts.